With Democrats In Control Of The House, Now Comes The Post-Election Wrangling

 That's why you also heard a victory speech from House Minority Leader Nancy Pelosi, who is likely to return as speaker of the House with the new Democratic majority in January.

-And, it should be noted, the Democrats got the majority back by winning the total national raw vote for House candidates by about 7 points, as estimated by the New York Times.
+And, it should be noted, the Democrats got the majority back by winning the total national raw vote for House candidates by about 7 points, as estimated by The New York Times.
 That was the closest thing to a national balloting we will have between 2016 and 2020.

-The Democrats had to win by at least that much to take the majority, because in more than a few states, their candidates had to overcome not only their opponents but also the district lines within which they had to run.
+The Democrats had to win by at least that much to take the majority, because in more than a few states, their candidates had to overcome not only their opponents, but also the district lines within which they had to run.

 Those lines on congressional maps, drawn by Republican legislatures and governors after the 2010 census, have been widely acknowledged as the most efficient and effective gerrymandering in the two centuries that both parties have practiced it.